mapcentia/geocloud2/CONTRIBUTING.md

 # Contributing to MapCentia Open Source projects

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

-## Pull Request Process
+## Submitting bugs
+### Due diligence
+Before submitting a bug, please do the following:

+- Perform basic troubleshooting steps:

+    - Make sure you’re on the latest version (Master branch).
+If you’re not on the most recent version, your problem may have been solved already!
+Upgrading is always the best first step.

+    - [Search the issue tracker](https://github.com/mapcentia/vidi/issues) to make sure it’s not a known issue.

+### What to put in your bug report
+Make sure your report gets the attention it deserves: bug reports with missing information may be ignored or punted back to you, delaying a fix.
+The below constitutes a bare minimum; more info is almost always better:

+- Are you using the official Docker images?
+If not, which versions of PHP7, PostgreSQL, PostGIS, MapServer etc. and OS (Linux, Windows, MacOS) are you using. if applicable, which browser are you using?
+(Chrome 70, Firefox 62, Edge 17, etc.)

+- How can the developers recreate the bug on their end?
+If possible, include a copy of your data (e.g. Shape file), link to online server with the bug, and the full error output from logs (if applicable.)

+    - A common tactic is to pare down your setup until a simple (but still bug-causing) “base case” remains.
+Not only can this help you identify problems which aren’t real bugs, but it means the developer can get to fixing the bug faster.

+## Contributing changes
+### Licensing of contributed material
+Your contribution will be under our [license](https://github.com/mapcentia/vidi/blob/master/LICENSE) as per GitHub's [terms of service](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license).

+## Version control branching
+- Always make a new branch for your work, no matter how small.
+This makes it easy for others to take just that one set of changes from your repository, in case you have multiple unrelated changes floating around.

+    - A corollary: don’t submit unrelated changes in the same branch/pull request!
+The maintainer shouldn’t have to reject your awesome bugfix because the feature you put in with it needs more review.

+- Base your new branch off of the appropriate branch on the main repository:

+    - Bug fixes should be based on the branch named after the oldest supported release line the bug affects.

+        - E.g. if a feature was introduced in 2018.1, the latest release line is 2018.1.4, and a bug is found in that feature - make your branch based on 2018.1.
+The maintainer will then forward-port it to 2018.1.4 and master.

+        - Bug fixes requiring large changes to the code or which have a chance of being otherwise disruptive, may need to base off of master instead.
+This is a judgement call – ask the devs!

+    - New features should branch off of the ‘master’ branch.

+        - Note that depending on how long it takes for the dev team to merge your patch, the copy of master you worked off of may get out of date!
+If you find yourself ‘bumping’ a pull request that’s been sidelined for a while, make sure you rebase or merge to latest master to ensure a speedier resolution.

+## Documentation isn’t optional
+Pull requests without adequate documentation will be rejected.
+By "documentation" we mean:

-1. The pull request should be commented, so its clear what it does.
+- The pull request should be commented, so its clear what it does.

-2. Update the CHANGELOG.md with details of the changes.
+- Update the CHANGELOG.md with details of the changes.

-3. Increase the version numbers in CHANGELOG.md to the new version that this Pull Request would represent.
+- Increase the version numbers in CHANGELOG.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [CalVer](https://calver.org/) using YYYY.MINOR.MICRO.MODIFIER.

+## Code formatting
+Follow the style you see used in the primary repository!
+Consistency with the rest of the project always trumps other considerations.
+It doesn’t matter if you have your own style or if the rest of the code breaks with the greater community - just follow along.

+## Suggesting Enhancements
+We welcome suggestions for enhancements, but reserve the right to reject them if they do not follow future plans for GC2.

 ## Code of Conduct